 I’m back on the road again after enjoying three nights of sleep in my own home.
 Actually, that’s not quite true.
 I spent one of those night’s at Kathryn’s place.
 I’m aboard a flight to Portland, Oregon.
 I have about an hour until landing, so I thought I should take a few moments to catch up on my blog.
 Continue reading Home from New York City and then gone again to Portland, Oregon

 We’re safely back in Phoenix.
 More later.

 Our adventure has started rather eventfully.
 We took off from Phoenix this morning right on schedule, and now we’re safely back on the ground … in Phoenix.
 The aircraft had a mechanical problem shortly after takeoff, and we had to return to land, but only after circling for almost an hour to burn fuel.
 We’re not sure what happens next.

 I had a chance Sunday to get out of town for several hours and enjoy some parts of Arizona I hadn’t ever seen before.
 The weather was warm and the sky was clear.
 It was a perfect day for an Arizona road trip.
-Road trip to Tonto Natural Bridge
+Continue reading Arizona road trip: Tonto Natural Bridge, Strawberry, Jerome

 I spent last weekend in Pasadena, visiting the same buddy I saw in August.
 I’ve spent the time since then sobering up.

 When my friend and I started planning this trip a few weeks ago, I reserved one of my club airplanes, intending to fly out there.
 I was looking forward to getting some good cross-country experience, and flying into the crowded Southern California airspace was a challenge I felt I was ready for.
 However, the week before the trip, the weather forecast started to deteriorate, and by Wednesday, I decided just to abandon plans to fly and simply drive there instead.